telerik-boneyard/backend-services-push-hybrid/README.md

 6. Go back to the AppBuilder project.
 7. Open the `/scripts/app/main.js` file.
 8. Locate the `bsApiKey` variable and replace its value with the Backend Services API Key that you acquired earlier.
 9. If you want to run the app on Android devices, locate the `googleApiProjectNumber` variable and replace its value with your Google project number.
-More details on obtaining the project number can be found [here](https://developers.google.com/console/help/new/#projectnumber).
+More details on obtaining the project number can be found on [Google Developers](https://developers.google.com/console/help/new/#projectnumber).
 10. Finally, set up push notifications in your Backend Services project as explained in [Enabling Push Notifications](http://docs.telerik.com/platform/backend-services/javascript/push-notifications/push-enabling).

 ## Running the Sample